je-suis-tm/quant-trading/README.md

 ### 8.Parabolic SAR

 Parabolic SAR is an indicator to identify stop and reverse of a trend.
-When it is an uptrend, SAR curve would sit below the price.
-When it is downtrend, SAR curve would rise above the price.
-It is always considered as a symbol of resistance to the price momentum.
-When SAR curve and the price curve crosses over, it is when trades should be executed.
-The strategy of divergence is very similar to MACD oscillator (as most momentum trading strategies are).
-However, the calculation of SAR is extremely painful.
-Information on Parabolic SAR can be found in <a href=https://en.wikipedia.org/wiki/Parabolic_SAR>Wikipedia</a> but not very well explained.
-The most straight forward answer is to take a look at the <a href=https://www.box.com/s/gbtrjuoktgyag56j6lv0>spreadsheet</a> made by joeu2004.
+Usually, Parabolic SAR is presented as dotted line either above or below the price in charts.
+When the price is an uptrend, SAR curve would sit below the price.
+When the price is downtrend, SAR curve would rise above the price.
+Parabolic SAR is always considered as a symbol of resistance to the price momentum.
+When SAR curve and the price curve cross over, it is when trade orders are supposed to be executed.

+The building of this strategy seems very simple, but the construction of the indicator is extremely painful due to the involvement of recursive calculation.
+Illustration on how to compute Parabolic SAR can be found in <a href=https://en.wikipedia.org/wiki/Parabolic_SAR>Wikipedia</a> but it is not very well explained.
+To get a clear idea of the calculation, my personal recommendation is to take a look at the <a href=https://www.box.com/s/gbtrjuoktgyag56j6lv0>spreadsheet</a> made by joeu2004.

+It is worth mentioning that SAR and RSI (which will be featured in a later chapter) shares the same founder, Welles Wilder.
+The guy is a real legend who used to work as mechanical engineer and real estate developer and later became a technical analyst.
+His book on technical trading system is a must-read for anyone who wants to elevate quant trading system to the next level.

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/preview/parabolic%20sar%20positions.png)